-This fellowship is a joint initiative with the Stavros Niarchos Foundation.
+This fellowship is a joint initiative with the Association of Marshall Scholars and the Jacqueline and Marc Leland Foundation.
 It offers candidates at the mid-stage of their career the opportunity to spend ten months at Chatham House working on a personal project of their choosing.

 Fellows take part in the core work of the Institute, developing their skills through the leadership programme, and furthering their professional network in the field of international affairs.

-The fellowship lasts ten months between October 2021 and July 2022.
+Academy Fellows spend ten months at Chatham House between October 2021 and July 2022.

 The fellow will be based full-time at Chatham House in London.
 However, working patterns will be flexible and some aspects of the programme may be held online, in line with safe Covid-19 working practices.

-A fellow’s time will be split between three key areas:
+A fellow’s time will be split between four areas:

-- Completing a personal research project: the fellow will choose and design a personal project to undertake with the guidance of a Chatham House expert (approximately 50%).
+- Completing a personal research project of the fellow’s own design undertaken with the guidance of a Chatham House expert.

-- Contributing to the ongoing research activities: working with their host research team and other Chatham House teams as appropriate (approximately 20%).
+- Contributing to the ongoing research activities of their host research team and other Chatham House teams as appropriate.

-- Leadership Programme: it is a key part of all fellowships.
-It aims to develop fellows knowledge, network, self-awareness and to equip them with important skills on which they can draw in their future careers as leaders in their field (approximately 30%).
+- Participation in the Academy’s Leadership Programme.
+The Leadership Programme is a key part of the Academy fellowships.
+It provides fellows with the opportunity to develop their knowledge, skills, network and self-awareness, which they can then draw upon in their future careers as effective leaders in their field.

-All fellows participate in and contribute to the Leadership Programme which encompasses the following components:
+All Academy fellows participate in, and contribute to, the Academy’s Leadership Programme which encompasses the following components:

 - Intensive induction week

-Academy fellowships begin with an intensive five-day induction week to become familiarized with the elements of the fellowships, meet their host research programme and have their first personal development coaching session.
+Academy fellowships begin with an intensive five-day induction week at Chatham House to become familiarized with the elements of the fellowships and the Leadership Programme, meet their host research programme, and have their first personal development coaching session.

 - Weekly discussion seminars

-These sessions highlight the principal substantive and skills-based areas vital for informed and effective international leadership.
+These sessions highlight the principal substantive and skills-based areas the Academy believes vital for informed and effective international leadership.
 Fellows are expected to contribute to and learn from one another’s experience.

 - Global Introductions off-site visits (subject to latest Covid-19 regulations)